shakir12321/ArchiveSpaces/README.md

 # ArchivesSpace Azure Deployment

-This repository contains Terraform configuration to deploy ArchivesSpace v4.1.1 on Azure using the official Docker configuration package.
+This repository contains Terraform configuration to deploy ArchivesSpace v4.1.1 on Azure using the official Docker configuration package with **fully inlined installation scripts**.

 ## Overview